Colombia: Santa Marta & Eastern Andes

 Day 6: We will travel early in the morning to Los Flamencos National Park.
 We will be exploring various xerophytic habitats and stretches of La Guajira, where our prime targets will be regional endemics such as Rufous-vented Chachalaca, Green-rumped Parrotlet, the amazing Vermillion Cardinal, stunning Orinoco Saltator, White-whiskered Spinetail, Buffy Hummingbird, Tocuyo Sparrow, and Chestnut Piculet.
 More widespread but interesting species could include Bare-eyed Pigeon, Caribbean Hornero, Slender-billed and Pale-tipped Inezias, Black-backed Antshrike, and many more.
 We will then have a fairly long drive south to Valledupar, where we will spend one night.

 Day 8-9: Two full days birding the Serrania del Perijá, a mountain range adjacent to the Sierra Nevada de Santa Marta marking the border with Venezuela.
 It holds several interesting endemics found nowhere else, but is only safely accessible on the Colombian side!
 We will begin our exploration of this area by finding the localised Rufous-shafted Woodstar and Klages’s Antbird, plus our first Perija endemics such as the secretive Perija Brushfinch.
-Higher stretches of the Serrania del Perijá can particularly exciting, with lots of specialties to be found!
+Higher stretches of the Serrania del Perijá can be particularly exciting, with lots of specialties to be found!
 These include Perija Thistletail, Perija Metaltail, Perija Antpitta, Perija Tapaculo, and some yet-to-be-split species such as “Black-fronted” Yellow-breasted Brushfinch and “Perija” Golden-bellied Starfrontlet.
 We might well find other localised species like Black-fronted Wood Quail, Spectacled and Coopman’s Tyrannulets or Fulvous-headed Tanager, amongst others.
+We also stand a chance at finding Buff-fronted Owl, a major rarity in Colombia which we discovered here on our last tour!
 Nights in Serrania del Perijá.

 Day 10: This morning, we will drive back down the hills and start our drive south.
 After five hours, we will reach the southern stretches of the Perija mountains near La Jagua de Ibirico, where we will go uphill a little to reach a local farm where the highly distinctive Todd’s (or Perija) Parakeet was recently rediscovered.
 The locals have been aware of it for many years, but the news only came to a birder’s ears recently!
 We will spend a few hours birding at this locality and enjoying great views of this striking, endangered parakeet.
 We will also have a second chance at species like Rosy Thrush Tanager.
 We will then continue southwards to reach Ocaña, where we will overnight.